vospascal/cem-eslint/README.md

 - `pnpm lint`  in the lit-project dir to run eslint to view errors in the console
 - open the `index.html` file in the lit-project dir to view errors in the editor

+if your using eslint plugin it will underline the problems

 more inspiration https://github.com/github/eslint-plugin-github/blob/main/lib/rules/unescaped-html-literal.js